CivicActions/ssp-toolkit/docs/controls/CP.md

 #### CivicActions Responsibility

-The ISCP stipulates that all CivicActions employee’s LINCS system assigned roles in the Contingency Plan Team are trained in their duties within three months of first being assigned a role in the CP, and then annually thereafter or when changes are required.
+The ISCP stipulates that all CivicActions system assigned roles in the Contingency Plan Team are trained in their duties within three months of first being assigned a role in the CP, and then annually thereafter or when changes are required.
 CivicActions uses the Contingency Plan as described in controls CP-1 and CP-2 as a basis for personnel contingency training.